cleichner/pipeline/README.md

 # Pipeline

-This library defines a decorator that turns any function into a stage in a zmq pipeline.
+This library defines a decorator that turns any function into a zmq pipeline stage.

 ## Example time